mainmatter/playbook/project-procedure/consulting/README.md

-  from the database to message bus systems, external APIs, the main backend system(s), frontend application(s) etc. - like the introduction to the basic concepts of the client's business, this information may not be directly linked to our consultants daily work but still requires valuable context
+  from the database to message bus systems, external APIs, the main backend system(s), frontend application(s) etc. - like the introduction to the basic concepts of the client's business, this information may not be directly linked to our consultant's daily work but still provides valuable context
 - a more detailed explanation of the architecture and design of the application(s) our consultants will directly be working with; if there are any known issues with the application, we ask our clients to explain those to us